VishalAntony03/Redbus-Web-Scraping-Project/README.md

 Tools and Technologies:
 Python 3.x: The primary language used for data scraping, database operations, and building the Streamlit application.
 Selenium WebDriver: For automating the extraction of data from the Redbus website via a Chrome browser.

-Jupyter Notebook: Used for developing and testing the data scraping process, making it easy to visualize and debug.
+VS Code: Used for developing and testing the data scraping process, making it easy to visualize and debug.

 MySQL Server: The database system where the scraped data is stored and managed.

 Streamlit: The web framework used to create an interactive interface for visualizing and filtering bus data.
 Visual Studio Code (VS Code): The integrated development environment (IDE) used for coding the Streamlit application and managing the project files.

 Chrome Web Browser: Selenium WebDriver interacts with the Redbus website using Chrome for scraping.
 For a more detailed explanation of each phase and further instructions on setting up the project, refer to the project illustration attached in the main repository file.